 Some sources claim that the grounds are a perfect substitute for fertilizer on acid-loving plants or kill/repel all sorts of pests.

-Others claim the caffeine will kill your plants and destroy beneficial microbes, earthworms, and other soil-dwellers.
+Others claim that caffeine will kill your plants and destroy beneficial microbes, earthworms, and other soil-dwellers.

-However, sharing coffee with your Gardenia bush is genuinely sharing the love.
+Thus, sharing coffee with your Gardenia bush is genuinely sharing love.
 Your gardenia will gladly accept the grainy gift of used coffee grounds.

-Coffee grounds have many great nutrients that can augment your plant’s fertilizer and encourage better growth and flowering.
+The nutrients from cups of coffee ground can augment your plant’s fertilizer and encourage better plant growth and flowering.

-There are even a few ways you can donate them, through:
+There are even a few ways you can donate them: